Visiting professorship & visiting lectureship

 German universities advertise for experienced researchers to improve the range of teaching and introduce new subject emphases within departments.
 And they do so with considerable success: by international standards, German universities score above average when it comes to international networking and especially in terms of their international scientific personnel.
 As an international researcher you can teach and research for one or several semesters at a German higher education institution.

 If you are interested in a visiting professorship or lectureship in Germany, you will find the following information useful.

 Although it is generally not necessary to hold a professorial chair to teach as a visiting professor at a German university, applicants must usually meet the requirements for appointment to a professorship :

 - You must have completed the habilitation process or achieved a similar postdoctoral qualification

 - Depending on the vacancy involved, you may be required to demonstrate a specific standard of excellence and academic competence

 - You can therefore also be asked to provide not only a list of publications, but also proof of acquired third-party funding or supervised PhD theses

 For visiting lectureships it is generally sufficient to have a university degree (under certain circumstances a doctorate is required) and several years of academic activity and teaching experience.

-Visiting professorships and lectureships at German universities are advertised publicly.
+Visiting professorships and lectureships at German universities are often advertised publicly.
 As a rule you must submit your application directly to the respective university.
-The procedure can vary from institution to institution and from state to state, but it usually involves the following steps:
+The procedure can vary from institution to institution and from state to state.

 As a visiting researcher or visiting lecturer you will be involved in teaching, but possibly also research.
 Here you will find some information about what your duties will be and how much you will earn: